coelhof12/ios-shortcuts-ShopTogether/README.md

 ## 🛠️ How to Use

+1. Create a list in the 'Reminders' app.
+2. Invite the person you want to colaboratein this list with.
-1. Run the shortcut and start adding items to the list.
+3. Run the shortcut and start adding items to the list.
-2. The list will automatically update for both users, so you stay in sync.
+The list will automatically update for both users, so you stay in sync.
-3. Check off items as you shop, and they’ll be marked as completed for both users.
+Check off items as you shop, and they’ll be marked as completed for both users.

 ## 💬 Contributing